NickSauer7/PricingLogicReview/README.md

 This tool is for use in troubleshooting the Salesforce CPQ Price Waterfall.

 **Disclaimer**:  This is a very picky tool built to aid in an incredibly tedious process.
-I am not a professional app developer as you'll obviously notice.
+It is pretty crude as primary audience is CPQ builder/troubleshooter.
 Hopefully it's still useful for your purposes.

 ## CPQ Price Waterfall Background:
 - Salesforce Help:  https://help.salesforce.com/s/articleView?id=sf.cpq_quote_calc_process.htm&type=5